-D’Lan Contemporary hosts regular exhibitions of exceptional modern and contemporary art by Australian First Nations artists in Melbourne, and at partner venues in Sydney, Brisbane, and New York.
-D’Lan Contemporary also exhibits at Australian and international art fairs.
+D’Lan Contemporary hosts regular exhibitions of exceptional modern and contemporary art by Australian First Nations artists at our gallery spaces in Melbourne and New York, at partner venues in Australia and overseas, and at international art fairs.

 Our mission is to develop an inclusive and sustainable marketplace for Australian First Nations art, and to help support artists, artist estates and their broader working communities.